dalofeco/VideoClassifier/README.md

 Models are saved as `tf_files-v1.0` folders under the Model parent folder.

-#### WebInterface

-Node.js back-end providing web-based interface for user communication with the VideoExpertSystem.
-This back-end system interacts with Python TensorFlow back-end to provide training and classification capabilities.

 #### VideoExpertSystem

-Python-based TensorFlow programs for classifying images into their distinctive categories and training new CNN and RNN models.
+Python-based TensorFlow programs with socket and HTTP servers for classifying images and videos into their distinctive categories and training new CNN and RNN models.

 #### DatasetToolkit